VincentKovar/VincentKovar/README.md

 ### Hi there 👋
-For more than 20 years, I have merged marketing, gaming, and customer education into powerful communications that equip and motivate players to make meaningful and measurable changes to their acquisition, onboarding, engagement, and retention.
-This experience spans industries but focuses on impactful adoption of emerging technologies.
-From the early Web to mobile, into the Cloud and onto the Web3; I take a sleeves-rolled up leadership approach that starts in the storm clouds of strategy and rains down into checklist tactics.
+For more than 20 years, I have merged marketing, gaming, and customer education into communications that both equip and motivate audiences to make meaningful and attributable changes in their acquisition, onboarding, engagement, and retention.
+My experience spans several industries but is based on impactful adoption of emerging technologies: From the early Web to mobile apps, taking Saas into the Cloud and then onto Web3.
+Now my focus is on the agentic AI era.
+I take a sleeves-rolled-up, in-the-trenches, multi-hypenated leadership approach that starts in adaptable strategy and then dives down into checklists of actionable tactics.

-Okay, that last part sounded a bit dramatic but I wanted to demonstrate that I am a human writing this and not generative AI — assuming that I am not operating within some sort of Westworld/Battlestar Galactica scenario.
-Let's share a video interview, just to make sure.

-Vincent Kovar
 https://link3.to/vincentk

-- 🌱 I’m currently learning: Blockchain, Godot, Fungus, and Generative AI
-- 👯 I’m looking to collaborate on: Audio Drama Podcasts
-- 💬 Ask me about: Marketing
+🤖 Currently building with: AI Agents (Google ADK, Microsoft Copilot Studio, Claude-Anthropic), agentic workflow design, and no-code/low-code AI deployment.
+Also banging around in DataRobot, AWS Sagemaker, AI Studio, and Repl.it.
+🧠 Recent AI training: Enterprise agent architecture (more Google Cloud, Anthropic, Microsoft), Gemini multimodality & RAG, Vertex AI MLOps, Ethical-Responsible AI (GRC focus), prompt engineering, and BigQuery ML
+🌱 Also learning: Godot and Generative AI applications in game design and interactive narrative 👯 Looking to collaborate on: AI-powered learning experiences, audio drama podcasts, and ARGs because I am a nerd 💬 Ask me about: AI adoption strategy, marketing, instructional design, or why that last AI seminar you went to was a sales funnel you probably could have skipped.
-- 📫 How to reach me: LinkedIn
+📫 How to reach me: https://www.linkedin.com/in/vincentkovar
-- 😄 Pronouns: He/Him